-While pundits across the globe have criticised the vague wording and lack of any concrete commitments in the so-called Sentosa Agreement, the South Korean who were in Singapore at the time had a different take.
+While pundits across the globe have criticised the vague wording and lack of any concrete commitments in the so-called Sentosa Agreement, the South Koreans who were in Singapore at the time had a different take.
 Most could only take relief and encouragement from the seemingly affable connection between these most unpredictable of leaders.

 “It is vague and there’s not a lot of detail but we still think it’s a significant improvement in the relationship between the two sides,” South Korean reporter Lee Ji-won told Asian Correspondent.